Zeyang-Ye/MSR/README.md

 # MSR
-Code for Mobile Sequential Recommendation Problems
+This code is for the project Mobile Sequential Recommendation Problems.
+There are multiple papers under this topic.

 # Under the folder KDD2018
 This code is for the paper: